Henrik Larsson: Return to Helsingborg

 After Sweden's elimination from the 2006 FIFA World Cup on 24 June 2006, Larsson joined up with his former club, Helsingborg.
 He made his second debut for his home town club against Hammarby in the Swedish Cup on 6 July 2006.
 Helsingborg went on to win the competition, defeating Gefle 2–0 in the final on 11 November 2006, earning Larsson another medal.
 Larsson's eight league goals in 15 appearances also helped his team to a fourth-place finish in the Allsvenskan.
 This successful season earned Helsingborg a slot in the following season's UEFA Cup.

 He registered two goals and two assists in three Royal League matches just before leaving on loan.

 Loan to Manchester United

 Shortly after rejoining Helsingborg, Larsson was signed on loan by Manchester United from 1 January until 12 March 2007, coinciding with the Allsvenskan's off-season.
 He scored on his debut against Aston Villa in the FA Cup third round on 7 January 2007 at Old Trafford, facing his former Celtic manager Martin O'Neill.
-Larsson scored his first ever FA Premier League goal on 31 January in a 4–0 win over Watford.
+Larsson scored his first Premier League goal on 31 January in a 4–0 win over Watford.